uninorth

 Issued by: The university, on official letterhead, signed and stamped.

-Without this, nothing else moves.
-Apply directly through the university's admissions portal (CIU, EMU, GAU, METU NCC, NEU all have one) — using a verified agent is fine, but the acceptance is from the university, not the agent.
-Confirm the document is on the university's letterhead and lists the program name, language of instruction, and intake semester.
-Issuance time: 2–6 weeks from a complete application.
+Apply directly through the university's admissions portal (CIU, EMU, GAU, METU NCC, NEU and others all have one).
+A verified agent is fine, but the acceptance comes from the university, not the agent — never pay tuition to an agent's personal account.
+Check the letter shows the program name, language of instruction, and intake semester.
+Issuance time: roughly 2–6 weeks from a complete application.

 2